SumoLogic/sumologic-docker-logging-driver/DEVELOPER.md

 # Guide for developers
-This project is a plugin working in docker engine for delivering log to Sumo Logic cloud service through HTTP source.
+This project is a plugin for the docker engine, which delivers logs to Sumo Logic by pushing log messages through an HTTP source.
-This is the guide for developers want build and extend the plugin.
+This is the guide for developers who want build and extend the plugin.
 If you just want use this plugin in your docker environment, please refer to the [readme file](README.md).

 ## Prerequisite
   * [Download](https://www.docker.com/get-docker) and install latest docker engine